 Experience a classic American college town—a community built around the university and its students.

-For 125 years (and more), the town of Pullman and its university have grown and developed together to form a vibrant, student-centered community.
+For more than 130 years, the town of Pullman and its university have grown and developed together to form a vibrant, student-centered community.

-University students comprise 65 percent of the town’s 31,000 residents.
+University students comprise 59% of the town’s 34,000 residents.
 Local professionals, WSU faculty and staff, and their families round out the population.

 The downtown shopping district—with coffee shops, specialty retailers, and restaurants—is only a short walk away from campus.
 Convenient bus routes provide access to grocery stores, department stores, movie theaters, and more restaurants.

 WSU students use Pullman’s excellent public transit system free of charge, and the university’s bike-sharing program gives you another easy way to get where you need to go.